lukasHoel/3rscan-triplet-dataset-toolkit/README.md

 - Download the 3RScan dataset (see: https://github.com/WaldJohannaU/3RScan)
 - Optionally split the dataset into train/val/test with our custom splits (see: splits/*.txt)
-- Render the 3RScan dataset with the Rio_Renderer (see: https://github.com/WaldJohannaU/3RScan/tree/master/c%2B%2B/rio_renderer)
+- Render the 3RScan dataset with the Rio_Renderer (see: https://github.com/WaldJohannaU/3RScan/tree/master/c%2B%2B/rio_renderer).
+Make sure to include the rendering of the visibility.txt files!
 - Run the FrameFilter component to generate the 2DInstances.txt file (see: util/FrameFilter)
 - Create a conda environment with the requirements listed in requirements.txt